arduino/ArduinoCore-samd/README.md

 ## Serial Monitor

 To print to the Serial Monitor over USB, use 'Serial'.
 Serial refers to SerialUSB (Serial1 and Serial2 are UARTs).
-Unlike most Arduino boards (ie. Uno), SAM M0+ boards do not automatically reset when the serial monitor is opened.
+Unlike most Arduino boards (ie. Uno), SAMD boards do not automatically reset when the serial monitor is opened.
 To see what your sketch outputs to the serial monitor from the beginning, the sketch must wait for the SerialUSB port to open first.
 Add the following to setup():